yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-cloud/tutorials/create-api-token.md

 weight: 2
 ---

-## <a name="with-dashboard"></a>Tutorial: Create an API token with the Dashboard
+## <a name="with-dashboard"></a>Tutorial: Create an API Key with the Dashboard

 The Tyk Dashboard is the simplest way to generate a new token.

-### Step 1: Navigate to the keys management page
+### Step 1: Select "Keys" from the "System Management" section

 ![Keys menu link location][1]

-### Step 2: Click the *add key* button
+### Step 2: Click Add key

 ![Add key button location][2]

-### Step 3: Set the key access rights
+### Step 3: Set Access Rights

-Leave all the defaults except for selecting `Test API` from the access rights drop-down and clicking `Add`, this will add an access rule to the token for the API we just created.
-This is important, Tyk keys **must** have an access rule set.
+Select the API you created in the **Create an API** tutorial from the Access Rights drop-down list, then click **Add**.
+This sets an access rule to the API Key for your API.
+You **must** set an access rule for an API key.

+You can leave all other options at their default settings.

 ![Access rights location][3]

-### Step 4: Click the create button
+### Step 4: Click Create

 ![Create button location][4]

 The page should scroll to the top and you will see the new key on the right-hand side in a green box.
+**NOTE:** You need to copy and save this key for later reference when it is displayed as it is cannot be retrieved later.

 ![Key success message location][5]

 That's it, you've created a key - now we can try and use it.

-##  <a name="with-api"></a>Tutorial: Create an API token with the API
+##  <a name="with-api"></a>Tutorial: Create an API Key with the API

- To create an API token, we will need the API ID that we wish to grant the token access to.
-Creating the token is then a very simple API call to the endpoint.
+ To create an API key, we will need the API ID that we wish to grant the key access to.
+Creating the token is then a simple API call to the endpoint.

 You will also need your own API Key, to get these values:

-1. Click on "System Management" -> "Users".
+1. Select "Users" from the "System Management" section.
 2. In the users list, click "Edit" for your user.
-3. The API key is labelled "Tyk Dashboard API Access Credentials", copy this somewhere you can reference it. ![API key location][6]
+3. The API key is the **Tyk Dashboard API Access Credentials**, copy this somewhere you can reference it. ![API key location][6]
-4. Click on "System Management" -> "APIs".
+4. Select "APIs" from the "System Management" section.
 5. The API ID is next to your API name, copy this somewhere for reference too.

 ![API ID location][7]